dessentialist/rag_agent/BLUEPRINT.md

 ## Configuration Management

-The application uses a centralized configuration approach with all settings defined in `config.py`.
+The application uses a runtime settings store backed by SQLite and accessed via `services/settings_service.py`.
+Minimal legacy constants remain in `config.py` for boot, but execution-time parameters come from settings.
 This includes:

 1. **Logging Configuration**
    - Log levels and formats